Hero Cards and Journeys

 Filtering Sub Cards

-Whenever you’re viewing a Deck, Run or Milestone that contains Hero Cards and Sub Cards, you can find an additional hero filter button on the header bar.
-The filter enables showing/hiding Sub Cards that are contained in Hero Cards currently part of the same view.
+Whenever you’re viewing a deck, run, or milestone that contains Hero Cards and sub-cards, you’ll find an additional hero filter button on the header bar.
+This filter lets you show or hide sub-cards that are contained in Hero Cards currently part of the same view, helping you focus on either the high-level assets or the detailed tasks depending on what you need to see.

 Journeys